conoro/hugo.conoroneill.com/content/post/doa-salomon-vision-is-another-ankle-breaker.md

 I have been wondering why none of the main running shoe review channels that I follow on YouTube have covered the Vision.
 Has Salomon not been sending out review pairs?
 Why?
 Do they know they have a turkey on their hands?

-Is it a case of them being better for the environment but not actually any good?
+Is it a case of the shoes being better for the environment but not actually any good?
+Are they the paper drinking straws of the running shoe world?
 I don't think Salomon knows how to do high-stack shoes.
 They should pop down to any local running store in Annecy or Cham and check out how Hoka, Brooks, Saucony and even Asics do things.

 Of course this situation is entirely my fault, I should never have put them on 6 days before my biggest race of the year.

-Unless you are François D'Haene, avoid the Salmon Visions like the plague.
+In summary, unless you are François D'Haene, avoid the Salmon Visions like the plague.
 I predict they will disappear without a trace, just like their ankle-breaking predecessors, the Sense Pro Max.

 I believe this is an early picture of version 2.0